szabgab/whitecamel.org/README.txt

    * Collect URLs, rss feeds from the winners
-   * Link to the home page of the people
+   * Collect countries of residence (when the award was received) ?
    * Update the text on the individual pages
    * Links to the Perl Mongers, YAPCs